 In South Carolina, only local governments levy property taxes.
 There is no state tax on real or personal property.
 In addition, there is no tax, state or local, on inventories or intangibles in South Carolina.
-A company's property tax liability is a function of: Property Value (less depreciation) x Assessment Ratio x Millage.

 LOCAL PROPERTY TAXES & INCENTIVES

 Property Tax